Yara-p/Yara-p/README.md

 # Hi, I'm Yangwenyu (Yara)! 👋

-I'm a Data Analytics graduate student at Northeastern University with a strong background in machine learning and data analytics.
+I'm a Data Analytics Engineering graduate student at Northeastern University with a strong background in machine learning and data analytics.
 I have hands-on experience working on projects in healthcare and e-commerce, leveraging data to drive insights and optimize decision-making.
 My expertise spans machine learning, data visualization, and database management.

 ---